jjg/jsfs/README.md

 }
 ````

+JSFS automatically "namespaces" URL's based on the host name used to make the request.
+This makes it easy to create partitioned storage by pointing multiple hostnames at the same JSFS server.
+This is accomplished by expanding the host in reverse notation (i.e.: `foo.com` becomes `.com.foo`); this is handled transparrently by JSFS from the client's perspective.

+This means that you can point DNS records for `foo.com` and `bar.com` to the same JSFS server and then POST `http://foo.com/files/baz.txt` and `http://bar.com/files/baz.txt` without a conflict.
+This also means that `GET http://foo.com/files/baz.txt` and `GET http://bar.com/files/baz.txt` do not return the same file, however if you need to access a file stored via a different host you can reach it using its absolute address (in this case, `http://bar.com/.com.foo/files/baz.txt`).

 ##GET
 Retreives the file at the specified URL.
 If the file does not exist a `404 not found` is returned.
 If the URL ends with a trailing slash `/` a directory listing of non-private files stored at the specified location.